chenlonggang/Adaptive-CSA/README.md

 			   time,but for the 1's runs, 1 bit will saved.
 			   so it will be helpful for highly-repetive data. working on it now!
-In fact u8 for lookuptables is enough, fix it
+In fact u8 for lookuptables is enough, fix it 2014.10.28: new mapping method helps,but not very much,it seems that for rl, delta coding will be better